-ACCT 2101 Principles of Accounting I

-An introduction to financial accounting that emphasizes accounting's role in business and society.
+ACCT 2101 Principles of Accounting I 3-0-3 An introduction to financial accounting that emphasizes accounting's role in business and society.
 The course develops an understanding of the financial statements of economic entities.

-ACCT 2102 Principles of Accounting II

-Prerequisite: ACCT 2101 with a grade of "C" or better.
-An introduction to managerial accounting.
-Emphasis is placed on understanding internal accounting documents and analyzing these documents to render logical and economically feasible decisions.

-ACCT 3201 Intermediate Accounting I

-Prerequisite: ACCT 2102.
-An examination of the conceptual tools used for financial reporting.
-This course examines the operation of the accounting information system, research techniques, and the application of time value of money concepts in financial reporting.

-ACCT 3202 Intermediate Accounting II

-Prerequisite: ACCT 3201.
-An examination of the financial reporting issues surrounding the revenue and expense recognition, current assets, long-lived assets, and stockholders' equity.

-ACCT 3203 External Reporting
+ACCT 2102 Principles of Accounting II 3-0- 3 Prerequisite: ACCT 2101 with a grade of "C" or better.
+An introdu ction to managerial accounting.
+Emphasis is placed on understanding internal accounting doc cuments and analyzing these documents to render logical and economically feasible decision 18.
+ACCT 3201 Intermediate Accounting I 3-0- 3 Prerequisite: ACCT 2102 with a grade of "C" or better.
+An examination ation of the conceptual tools used for financial reporting.
+This course examines the operation on of the accounting information system, research techniques, and the application of time va alue of money concepts in financial reporting.
+ACCT 3202 Intermediate Accounting II 3-0- 3 Prerequisite: ACCT 3201 with a grade of "C" or better.
+An examina tion of the financial reporting issues surrounding the revenue and expense recognition, current nt assets, long-lived assets, and stockholders' equity.
+ACCT 3203 External Reporting 3-0- 3

 Prerequisite: ACCT 3201 with a grade of "C" or better.
 An examination of the financial reporting issues surrounding investments, liabilities, cash flows, and other advanced topics.
+ACCT 3370 Financial Statement Analysis 3-0-3